 These two restrictions can motivate a central and novel feature of linear logic.
-In particular, the fact that in intuitionistic proofs, some occurrences of formulas in a proof can be contracted while some cannot will be captured in linear logic using the two operators ! and ? (pronounced "bang" and "question mark", respectively).
-In particular, a formula of the form !
-B on the left-hand side and a formula of the form ?
+In particular, the fact that in intuitionistic proofs, some occurrences of formulas in a proof can be contracted while some cannot will be captured in linear logic using the two operators! and? (pronounced "bang" and "question mark", respectively).
+In particular, a formula of the form!
+B on the left-hand side and a formula of the form?
 B on the right-hand side can be weakened and contracted.
 In linear logic, these structural rules will not apply to any other occurrences of formulas.
-Thus, sequents in C-proofs can be encoded in linear logic using sequents of the form ! $B_1, \ldots, !B_n \vdash ?C_1, \ldots, ?C_m$ $(n, m \ge 0)$ and sequents in I-proofs can be encoded in linear logic using sequents of the form !
-B_0 does not have ? as its top-level connective.
+Thus, sequents in C-proofs can be encoded in linear logic using sequents of the form! $B_1, \ldots, B_n \vdash C_1, \ldots, C_m$ $C_n, m \geq 0$ and sequents in C-proofs can be encoded in linear logic using sequents of the form!
+C-proofs can be encoded in linear logic using sequents of the form!
+C-proofs can be encoded in linear logic using sequents of the form!

 The ! operator can also be used to explain the behavior of the intuitionistic implication.
-Since the $\supset \mathbb{R}$ rule applied to the formula $B \supset C$ moves B to the left-hand side, it seems necessary to encode such an implication as, say, $(!B) \multimap C$, where \multimap is the linear implication.
+Since the \supset R rule applied to the formula $B \supset C$ moves B to the left-hand side, it seems necessary to encode such an implication as, say, (!
+B) \multimap C, where \multimap is the linear implication.
 Such an encoding ensures that ! is affixed to B as a new member of the left-hand side.
 This decomposition of the intuitionistic implication also explains the second restriction listed above.
 In particular, consider the following inference rule in which the conclusion is a single-conclusion sequent encoded as described above.

-$$\frac{\Sigma :: \Gamma_1 \vdash \Delta_1, !
-B \qquad \Sigma :: C, \Gamma_2 \vdash \Delta_2}{\Sigma :: (!
-B) \multimap C, \Gamma_1, \Gamma_2 \vdash \Delta_1, \Delta_2} \multimap \mathbf{L}$$
+$$\frac{\Sigma :: \Gamma_1 \vdash \Delta_1, !B \qquad \Sigma :: C, \Gamma_2 \vdash \Delta_2}{\Sigma :: (!B) \multimap C, \Gamma_1, \Gamma_2 \vdash \Delta_1, \Delta_2} \multimap L$$

-As is described in more detail in Section 6.3.3, the right-introduction rule for ! with a conclusion of the form $\Gamma_1 \vdash \Delta_1, !B$ is only permitted if Γ_1 contains only !'ed formulas and Δ_1 contains only ?'ed formulas.
+As is described in more detail in Section 6.3.3, the right-introduction rule for ! with a conclusion of the form $\Gamma_1 \vdash \Delta_1$,!
+B is only permitted if Γ_1 contains only !'ed formulas and Δ_1 contains only ?'ed formulas.
 Given our encoding, the right-hand side will have one formula that is not a top-level ?: thus, Δ_1 must be empty, and Δ_2 must be that single formula.
 In this way, the second restriction on the structure of \supset L in I-proofs can be explained.